dorianprill/sub0bfuscate/README.md

 # sub0bfuscate

-## Turn *all* arithmetic operations into subtractions of 0.0 and -0.0 and an additional constant 0
+Turn *all* arithmetic operations into subtractions of 0.0 and -0.0 (and an additional constant 0) for code obfuscation, I guess.

 ## Inspiration

-[Tom Murphy VII](http://tom7.org/nand/nand.pdf) and [Orson Peters](https://orlp.net/blog/subtraction-is-functionally-complete/) (the basic implementation is continued from his code) for the original research (although it may have been known before, it was new to me) and [u/MyOthrUsrnmIsABook](https://www.reddit.com/user/MyOthrUsrnmIsABook/) for the not-quite-serious idea of actually using it.
-I'm just trying to be the dummy who actually follows through with it.
+[Tom Murphy VII](http://tom7.org/nand/nand.pdf) and [Orson Peters](https://orlp.net/blog/subtraction-is-functionally-complete/) (the basic implementation is continued from his code) for the original research (although it may have been known before, it was new to me).
+I just thought he didn't take it far enough for the full comedic effect.

 ## Principle